 Tibetan Singing Bowl Sounds

-The sound of a bowl ringing is related to a bell or gong – there is an ongoing, echoing vibration which is optimized to match the body’s anatomy.
+The sound of a bowl ringing is related to a bell or gong – there is an ongoing, echoing vibration that is optimized to match the body’s anatomy.
 Study after study shows that our bodies react to sound in ways we have barely begun to understand.
 For example, low bass thumps can be “felt” rather than “heard” and can lead to sensations of anxiety and doom.
 High-frequency sounds have been shown to impact the brain even when the listener can’t hear them.
-Complex, multi-layered sounds such as in resonating instruments draw the brain into activating and engaging more fully.
+Complex, multi-layered sounds such as resonating instruments draw the brain into activating and engaging more fully.

 Our brains are hard-wired to react on instinct to many types of sounds.
 The cry of a baby is carefully designed to draw quick, full attention.
 Similarly, other types of sounds bring the listener into a state of calm, rich awareness.
 Over the centuries, the Tibetan singing bowls have become optimized to engage with the brain at that rich level.